Quick Reference

 Why it matters: Bridges the gap between theory and practice and pairs well with scenarios, simulations, and on-the-job activities.

-Extras: Blog post · Activity template
+Resources: Blog post · Activity template

 F